tw7649116/SMURF/README.md

 An example of a configuration file (compiled_config_script.m) is provided with the package.
 The software will write all its log file in the same directory.

+For example, the Linux command line would be:
+./SMURF_lin ../Configs/compiled_params_script.m

+And for Windows:
+SMURF_win.exe ../Configs/compiled_params_script.m

 Database parameters